Introduction

 Manual Injection

-If needed, <opentelemetry:get-trace-context /> operation can be used to manually inject trace context into flow.
+If needed, <opentelemetry:get-current-trace-context /> operation can be used to manually inject trace context into flow.

 target must be used to set operation output to a flow variable.